modernish/modernish/README.md

 and dec, 2 for mult and div, 256 for mod).
 For instance, `inc X` is equivalent to `X=$((X+1))` and `mult X Y-2` is equivalent to `X=$((X*(Y-2)))`.

+`ndiv` is like `div` but with correct rounding down for negative numbers.
+Standard shell integer division simply chops off any digits after the decimal point, which has the effect of rounding down for positive numbers and rounding up for negative numbers. `ndiv` consistently rounds down.

 #### Arithmetic comparison shortcuts ####
 These have the same name as their `test`/`[` option equivalents.
 Unlike with `test`, the arguments are shell integer arith expressions, which can be